 Scope

 This Part of ISO/IEC 30114 gives guidelines for the use of extensibility mechanisms in ISO/IEC 29500 (Office Open XML).
-In particular, it makes clear which of these mechanisms provides lossless round tripping.
+In particular, it makes clear which of these mechanisms supports lossless round tripping.

 Adding markup or other data to OOXML documents